JadaTijssen/Portfolio/README.md

 matPowerAndPath.cpp contains an implementation of an algorithm that solves the APSP problem and reconstructs the paths.
 Here different approaches to matrix multiplication are used.
-The time for each of those methods can be measured using timer.h
+The time for each of those methods can be measured using timer.h.